Maui Invitational: History

+Due to the city nearly being destroyed by a fire, it was announced on September 15, 2023 that the tournament games would be relocated to the island of O'ahu and be played at the Stan Sheriff Center on the campus of the University of Hawai‘i from Nov.
+20 to 22.
+The tournament returned to Maui in 2024.

 Effect on local economy

 Each year more than 4,000 out-of-state visitors—boosters, players, officials, team and game personnel, media representatives, sponsors, production crews and basketball fans—attend.
 The 2007 Maui Invitational Tournament ranked among Hawaii's top revenue-generating events, bolstering the local economy by more than $8 million according to financial data released by the Maui Visitors Bureau.
 The tournament has brought more than $110 million to Maui's economy since the tournament's debut in 1984 (through 2005).